manchalarushika/designing-tasks/introspection/README.md

 so, as you can see.I'm all about creativity,design,sports,and learning.
 My mission is to learn,contribute,and together,propel the boundaries of innovation.

-2)My plan for the next 6 months are I'll dedicate time to improving my coding skills , i'll focus on honing my knowlegge of languages I already know and improve my video making skills.
+2)My plan for the next 6 months are I'll dedicate time to improving my coding skills , I'll focus on honing my knowlegge of languages I already know and improve my video making skills.

 3)I plan to contribute by actively participating in club activities,sharing my knowledge and supporting club events and initiatives.Together,we'll make desingning thrive.